Madhur96/madhur96.github.io/gsoc19.md

 I planned to start work on implementation of message fetching using XEP-0313: Message Archive Management in my 3rd week of GSoC.
 But, there were few things I was stuck at and was not able to understand why I wasn't getting the complete archive.
-I tried querying for messages using /rawxml, then I found that I wasn't using XEP-0059: Result Set Management correctly.
-Thus, I was getting limited number of message.
+I tried querying for messages using /rawxml, then found that I wasn't using XEP-0059: Result Set Management correctly because of which I was getting limited number of message.
 On changing that limit I was then able to get complete archive of messages for all type of chats.

-I am currently working on [#3053](https://lab.louiz.org/poezio/poezio/issues/3053) The issue is about getting the current mam preferences, changing the preferences for a particular JID and getting complete archive of messages on a particular JID.
+I am currently working on [#3053](https://lab.louiz.org/poezio/poezio/issues/3053).
+The issue is about getting the current MAM preferences, changing the preferences for a particular JID and getting complete archive of messages on a particular JID.

-Once it is done, then implementing scrollback using MAM [#3052](https://lab.louiz.org/poezio/poezio/issues/3052)should be really easy.
+Once it is done, then implementing scrollback using MAM [#3052](https://lab.louiz.org/poezio/poezio/issues/3052) should be really easy.